laminlabs/lamindb/README.md

 ln.Artifact.to_dataframe(include=["created_by__name", "storage__root"])  # include fields from related registries
 ```

-Note: The query syntax for `DB` objects and for your default database is the same.
+The query syntax for `DB` objects and for your default database is the same.

 Here is an overview that illustrates how artifacts can be labeled by other entities: